* This is the Veterinary Version. *

-Almost all domesticated animals rely on their custodians to provide appropriate nutrition and to maintain their health and well-being.
-Domesticated animals also rely on managers to meet behavioral needs and any special physiologic requirements.
+Almost all domesticated animals rely on their caretakers to maintain their health and well-being, to provide appropriate nutrition, and to meet behavioral needs and any special physiologic requirements.
 The success of proper management and nutrition is especially important to agricultural species that must sustain growth and production.
 Genetic advancement has led to continual increases in productivity that place similar continual pressure on animal husbandry management to ensure it does not limit animal health, well-being, or productivity.

 Proper management and nutrition are also central to the prevention and control of infectious and noninfectious diseases.
 Infectious diseases occur after colonization of an animal by microbes (eg, a bacterium, virus, rickettsia, parasite), but simple infection by a microorganism is not usually sufficient for disease to develop.
 Environmental and host factors influence whether the animal will develop clinical or subclinical disease or have impaired productivity.
 Management has a substantial impact on environmental and host conditions that contribute to disease susceptibility.